Wm MALCOLM-STYLE SCOPE ADJUSTMENTS & REPAIRS (Emphasis on J. W. Fecker scopes) By Wayne McLerran

 The next step is to bring the scope image into sharp focus at the intended shooting distance.
 The center (sliding sleeve) has separate locking rings on both ends.
 One locking ring is usually marked off with a reference scale.
 The center sliding sleeve does not rotate, but slides fore and aft.
 The two screws prevent the sleeve from rotating and connect the sleeve to a sliding housing inside the scope tube.

-To adjust the focus loosen one of the locking rings and tighten the other, moving the center sleeve.
+To adjust the focus, loosen one of the locking rings and tighten the other, moving the center sleeve.
 If the sleeve does not move easily, the two screws may be binding slightly due to age and dried lubricant.
 Loosen them slightly.
 Now look through the scope at a target or image positioned at the range you intend to shoot.
 Using the locking rings, slowly adjust the center sleeve fore or aft until the image is clear and crisp and the crosshairs do not move as you move you head/eye up and down and left and right.
-If the cross hairs appear to move with the scope held very steady, the scope is not in focus.
+If the cross hairs appear to move with the scope held very steady, additional adjustment is necessary.
 Continue to adjust while moving your head around until the crosshairs cease to move.
 Lock the center sleeve in place and record the settings for future reference.
-If you will be using the scope for several distances, such as in BPCR silhouette competition, adjusting and recording the setting will be required for each distance.
+If you will be using the scope for several distances, such as in BPCR silhouette competition, adjusting and recording the setting may be required for each distance, but I set the adjustment for a mid-range target such as the turkey silhouettes and do not change the focus for the other distances, which works for me.

 Cleaning the Reticle

 Reticles that have accumulated lint or dust can be very irritating to the viewer and may be cleaned if absolutely necessary.
 But cleaning must be undertaken with caution.
 First, completely unscrew the eyepiece, which will fully expose the reticle.
-I do not pretend to be well versed at cleaning reticles, but I would not attempt to clean one with a cotton-tipped swab or similar applicator.
-Directing air from a squeeze bulb or from a canned compressed air duster may remove some clinging particles, but additional persuasion will most likely be required.
+I do not pretend to be well versed at cleaning reticles, but due to the very delicate wires, I would not attempt to clean one with a cotton-tipped swab or similar applicator.
+Directing air from a squeeze bulb or from a canned compressed air duster usually works to remove some clinging particles, but additional persuasion will most likely be required.
 Assuming the reticle is made of very fine wire, a delicate retractable dust brush especially made for cleaning optics can be used to gently sweep away clinging debris.
-Edmund Optics (http://www.edmundoptics.com/) is one source for a relatively inexpensive optics brush.
-Or better yet, get the Leupold Lens Cleaning Pen, which has a fully-enclosed natural fiber brush on one end and a microfiber cleaning pad on the other end, with a reservoir for lens cleaning fluid.
+Edmund Optics (http: //www.edmundoptics.com/) is one source for a relatively inexpensive optics brush.
+Or better yet, get the Leupold Lens Cleaning Pen, which has a fully- enclosed natural fiber brush on one end and a microfiber cleaning pad on the other end, with a reservoir for lens cleaning fluid.

 If the reticle is broken or a different type or size is desired, it can be replaced.
-To do so the reticle housing must be removed.
+To do so the reticle housing may need to be removed, especially if sending it off for crosshair replacement.
 1st completely unscrew and remove the eyepiece housing.
 Now remove the two opposing screws in the knurled reticle alignment ring.
 Using a hooked tool of some type, gently hook the front edge of the housing and pull it out.
 Some come out easily and others can be tough to remove.
-Noted in the front edge of the housing are four very small screws used to hold the reticle wires in place.
-I have successfully replaced the reticle on one scope, but prefer to send the housing to someone experienced in replacing reticles, especially if a specific wire thickness or configuration is desired.
-Reinstalling the housing with a new reticle attached is a delicate operation.
+Noted in the front edge of the housing are four very small screws used to hold the crosshair wires in place.
+I have successfully replaced the wires on one scope, but if time is not of the essence, a better solution may be sending the reticle housing to someone experienced in replacing crosshairs, especially if a specific wire thickness or configuration is desired.
+Just be prepared for a long turnaround time.
+Reinstalling the reticle housing with new crosshairs is a delicate operation.
 Therefore, a safer and less complicated solution is to send the complete scope to a repair service.
-If you’d like to try your hand at replacing the wire, there is a fellow that sells reticle wire.
-Refer to the listing under Scope Repair Services below.
+If you’d like to try your hand at replacing the wire, refer to the listing under Scope Repair Services below.
 Or go to the YouTube link http://www.youtube.com/watch?v=65Q-2E6Tz7M for a video on replacing the reticle with a very thin strand taken from common unwaxed dental floss.
-The video should also help if using reticle wire.
+The video should also help if using crosshair wire.

 Lens Separation (Delamination)

-Rather than attempt to instruct you in the proper steps to clean scope lenses, I suggest reading the article at the following site http://www.arksky.org/asoclean.htm.
-The process applies to any optical device, including spotting scopes, binoculars, etc. Notice that one of the 1st steps is to remove any dust using a soft optics brush, the same type of brush mentioned earlier to clean the reticle.
+Rather than attempt to instruct you in the proper steps to clean scope lenses, I suggest running a Google search for “cleaning optics” or “cleaning rifle scopes”.
+The process generally applies to any optical device, including spotting scopes, binoculars, etc. Note, typically one of the 1st steps is to remove any dust using compressed air or a soft optics brush, the same type of brush mentioned earlier to clean the reticle.

 Scope Repair Services